WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 ## Summary

-Yes, the initial setup is a bit more involved, but once in place adds additional features which are usually worth the trade off.
+Yes, the initial setup is a bit more involved, but the additional features and benefits are usually worth the trade off in setup time.

 With a setup in place, the standard workflow is: